nervosnetwork/ckb/rpc/README.md

 *   `extension`: [`JsonBytes`](#type-jsonbytes) `|` `null` - The extension for the new block.

-    This field is optional.
-It’s a reserved field, please leave it blank.
-More details can be found in [CKB RFC 0031](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md).
+    This is a field introduced in [CKB RFC 0031](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md).
+Since the activation of [CKB RFC 0044](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0044-ckb-light-client/0044-ckb-light-client.md), this field is at least 32 bytes, and at most 96 bytes.
+The consensus rule of first 32 bytes is defined in the RFC 0044.

 ### Type `BlockView`